JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/prep_pgd.rst

 PREP_PGD
 *****************************************************************************

-PREP_PGD program is used to create the horizontal grid file for some realistic Meso-NH applications.
+:program:`PREP_PGD` program is used to create the horizontal grid file for some realistic Meso-NH applications.
 This file is called the PGD (for PhysioGraphic Data) file in Meso-NH terminology and it contains :

 * the definition of the projection, the horizontal grid extension and resolution ;